ritza-co/styleguide.ritza.co/docs/grammar/grammar.md

 *  ❌ Enter the filename and click `OK`.
 *  ✅ Import the built-in node `http` package.

+Avoid starting headings or sentences with backticks or code:

+* ❌ `request.args` is an ImmutableMultiDict.
+* ✅ The `request.args` attribute is an ImmutableMultiDict.

 ## Capitalization

 Use sentence capitalization for titles and headings rather than title capitalization, unless the client expresses a preference for title capitalization.
 If you’re unsure, check the client’s style guide (if they have one) or match formatting to their existing documentation.